TLii/increment-semantic-version/README.md

     - name: Do something with your bumped release version
       run: echo ${{ steps.bump_version.outputs.next-version }}
       # will print 2.12.0

+## Build numbers

+**Note: Build numbers are not considered version changes!**
+You can use build number in two ways.

+1) By setting `include-build-number` (see above) to true, the build number is appended and either reset to 0 or incremented on every run of this action.
+2) If you use `build` as `version-fragment`, semantic version does not change, but build number is incremented.
+The intended use is when no version change is triggered (as per semantic version specification), but the change should still be noticeable in the version statement.

+If semantic version changes in any way, build number is reset and the first build is 0. **If `current-version` does not include a build number, it is assumed to be the first build (ie. 0) and will be incremented to 1 for `next-version`.**

 ## input / output Examples

 | version-fragment | current-version |   | output         |